julienfromentc/struts1filter-issue/README.md

 Running the application:
 ===================
 This sample application expects to have a Apache Tomcat 7.0.X installation located at C:/tomcat in order to compile.

-The application can be run with ecipse, with a Tomcat 7 server
+The application can be run with eclipse, with a Tomcat 7 server

 TODO: